Electrical and Electronic Engineering

 Projects

-- Assignment 1: Implementing a simple shell in xv6-riscv.
+- Assignment 1: Implement a simple shell in xv6-riscv.

-- Assignment 2: Adding a new system call to xv6-riscv that probes processes and prints out their information, including process ID, execution state, runtime, and program name.
+- Assignment 2: Add a new system call to xv6-riscv that probes processes and prints out their information, including process ID, execution state, runtime, and program name.

-- Assignment 3: Replacing the round-robin process scheduler of xv6-riscv with a fair-share scheduling algorithm.
+- Assignment 3: Replace the round-robin process scheduler of xv6-riscv with a fair-share scheduling algorithm.

-- Assignment 4: Replacing the next-fit free list management scheme of xv6-riscv's malloc library with the best-fit policy.
+- Assignment 4: Replace the next-fit free list management scheme of xv6-riscv's malloc library with the best-fit policy.

-- Assignment 5: Modifying the paging scheme of xv6-riscv to allocate physical frames belatedly on their first write access, referred to as copy-on-write.
+- Assignment 5: Modify the paging scheme of xv6-riscv to allocate physical frames belatedly on their first write access, referred to as copy-on-write.

-- Assignment 6: Implementing multi-threading features in xv6-riscv.
+- Assignment 6: Implement multi-threading features in xv6-riscv.

 Course Objective